kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 | Y       | Represents a series of subauthority values, where n is the number of values |

-**Examples:** the SID for the built-in Administrators group is represented in standardized SID notation as the following string:
+**Example 1:** the SID for the built-in Administrators group is represented in standardized SID notation as the following string:

 ```
 S-1-5-32-544